kind2-mc/kind2/doc/usr/source/9_other/12_contract_check.rst

   kind2 --enable CONTRACTCK <lustre_file>

-If Kind 2 is able to prove some contract *unrealizable*, it will show a deadlocking trace such that all states except the last one satisfy the contract constraints.
+If Kind 2 is able to prove some contract *unrealizable* and the ``--print_deadlock`` flag is true,
+Kind 2 will show a deadlocking trace such that all states except the last one satisfy the contract constraints.
 If the trace only has one state, the state shows input values such that no initial state values satisfy the contract constraints